 You can board the purple line metro at Trindade station and ride the train until Matosinhos.
 Alternatively, take the bus from outside Estação de São Bento.

 Coimbra is a riverfront city in central Portugal.
 The pastel-coloured houses of the city cascade down the hilltops beside the Rio Mondego creating one of the most beautiful settlements in central Portugal.

-The ramshackle buildings of Coimbra are perched on hilly streets and dark, cobbled alleyways.
+The ramshackle buildings of Coimbra’s historic center are perched on hilly streets and dark, cobbled alleyways.
 There are few things more pleasant than eating al fresco style outside of a traditional Portuguese restaurant in Coimbra.

 Modern Coimbra is one of Portugal’s most important student towns.
-The modern city sits at an interesting juxtaposition of ancient tradition meets contemporary living.
+Today, the city sits at an interesting juxtaposition of ancient tradition meets contemporary living.

 Getting to Coimbra

 Trains from Porto to Coimbra depart at regular intervals throughout the day from both São Bento and Campanhã stations.
 The journey takes approximately one hour, and tickets cost €8.

 Recommended Coimbra Tours

 - Fatima and Coimbra full-day tour from Porto